rituraj-borah/Financial-Analysis-and-Stock-Price-prediction/README.md

 - Monte Carlo Simulation: Runs simulations to assess potential future stock price scenarios.
 - FB Prophet Model: Leverages the Prophet model to visualize historical performance and trends.
-- Golden Cross Signals: Highlights signals that may indicate long-term growth opportunities Here, users can access predictions for asset prices based on machine learning models.
+- Golden Cross Signals: Highlights signals that may indicate long-term growth opportunities
-This tab features models like XGBoost, LSTM, and other time series models including analyze historical data to forecast future prices.
-It provides a data-driven approach to estimate future market behavior, which can be essential for planning investment strategies.
-#### Company News and Sentiment Analysis:
-This section aggregates recent news articles related to specific companies or the overall market.
-It includes sentiment analysis to gauge the tone and sentiment of the news (positive, neutral, or negative) and its potential impact on the stock prices.
-This helps investors stay updated with the latest developments and understand how these could affect their investment decisions.